learning-zone/python-basics/README.md

 - TypeError: 'type' object is not subscriptable
 if proper name given,it will print [].

-#### How do you iterate over a list and pull element indices at the same time?
+#### Q. How do you iterate over a list and pull element indices at the same time?
     - as

-#### How do you enforce ordering for a dictionary-style object?
+#### Q. How do you enforce ordering for a dictionary-style object?
     - asfdfw

-#### How many ways can you append or concatenate strings?
+#### Q. How many ways can you append or concatenate strings?
 Which of these ways is fastest?
 Easiest to read?
     - fqffwv

-#### Write a code for downloading a CSV in Python2 and Python3.
+#### Q. Write a code for downloading a CSV in Python2 and Python3.
 (Provide a link to CSV file)
     -  jalfkslf

-#### I'm getting a maximum recursion depth error for a function.
+#### Q. I'm getting a maximum recursion depth error for a function.
 What does this mean?
 How can I mitigate the problem?
     - ka;lsk;as

-#### Here's a class hierarchy with some methods defined.
+#### Q. Here's a class hierarchy with some methods defined.
 When I call this function, what gets printed?
     - asdassadasd

 Apart from these technical questions, ask these following general questions to find out more about candidates Python skills

-#### What’s your favorite standard library module?
+#### Q. What’s your favorite standard library module?
     - Bottle.

-#### Tell me something you don't like about Python.
+#### Q. Tell me something you don't like about Python.
     - PEP 572 to include ' := ' operator for assignment.

-#### What was the most interesting project you have participated in?
+#### Q. What was the most interesting project you have participated in?
 Can you describe it and tell why you consider it to be so interesting?
     - College website using tornado
     - Annual days audition date,time,venue using redis,python,pandas,tweepy.

-#### Do you like to participate in the analysis, design and deployment phases of a project or do you prefer to concentrate on the pure development of well-described task?
+#### Q. Do you like to participate in the analysis, design and deployment phases of a project or do you prefer to concentrate on the pure development of well-described task?
 Why?
     - Ya for sure.
 To understand its whole life cycle these things are mandatory having development in focus.

-#### I have noticed you listed Skill X on your CV.
+#### Q. I have noticed you listed Skill X on your CV.
 What’s your opinion about it?
     - I am passionate about it.

-#### Do you remember any programming project decision you made that was a failure?
+#### Q. Do you remember any programming project decision you made that was a failure?
 Why do you think it was a mistake?
 Why did it happen?
 What did you learn from this experience?
     - as

-#### What is a method?
+#### Q. What is a method?
 A method is a function on some object x that you normally call as x.name(arguments...).
 Methods are defined as functions inside the class definition:
 ```py
 class C: